soundcloud/areweplayingyet/README.md

 ### Intro

-Create a new file in /public/tests
+Create a new file in `/public/tests`<br>
-The name should be prefixed by the test type type-name e.g.: event-seeking.js
+The name should be prefixed by the test type and separated by a hyphen and look like this: type-name<br>
+e.g.: `event-seeking.js`

 Miscellaneous tests should be prefixed by "support"

 ### Test structure

 A test consists of this basic JSON structure:

     ({
-      name: '', // required
+      name: '', // required (identical to your filename)
       description: '', // required (used as title on the website)
       spec: '', // optional
       longdesc: '', // optional